Wesselmast/CloudWatcher/README.md

 # Getting Started

-Installing cloudwatcher is quite easy, here is a step-by-step process:
+Installing CloudWatching is quite easy, here is a step-by-step process:
   - Download or clone the repository
   - Navigate to release and find the cloudwatching executable